The effectiveness of the LOMP requires financial resource and capability as well as staff skills and expertise.

 - health and safety officers

-There will also be additional resources required to support vulnerable people who are instructed to self-isolate.
+There are also additional resources to support clinically extremely vulnerable people who have been advised to shield and those people who are instructed to self-isolate.

 All local authorities within Devon working with the community and voluntary sector have played a key role in enabling people to successfully shield and stay at home during the pandemic.